fish-shell/fish-shell/doc_src/index.rst

 - ``BROWSER``, your preferred web browser.
 If this variable is set, fish will use the specified browser instead of the system default browser to display the fish documentation.

-Fish also sends additional information to the user through the values of certain environment variables.
+Fish also provides additional information through the values of certain environment variables.
 Most of these variables are read-only and their value can't be changed with ``set``.

 - ``_``, the name of the currently running command (though this is deprecated, and the use of ``status current-command`` is preferred).

 - ``argv``, a list of arguments to the shell or function. ``argv`` is only defined when inside a function call, or if fish was invoked with a list of arguments, like ``fish myscript.fish foo bar``.
-This variable can be changed by the user.
+This variable can be changed.

 - ``CMD_DURATION``, the runtime of the last command in milliseconds.